kliuengineering/ESP32DEV/README.md

 ## 📖 Explore the Full Documentation
 Ready to dive deeper into our project's details?
-Discover more details at [documentation](https://www.canadarobotix.com/collections/carobot-original).
+Discover more details at [Canada Robotix](https://www.canadarobotix.com/collections/carobot-original).
 Click the link and explore further!

 ## ⚠ Future Changes